Some councils allocate council and housing association homes using a direct offers system for people on the housing waiting list.

 You may only get one offer if your council makes direct offers.

-If your council uses a choice-based lettings scheme, you bid for properties that become available.
+If your council uses a choice based lettings scheme, you bid for properties that become available.

 Council and housing association homes are in short supply.

-- your priority
+- your priority on the waiting list

 - the type and size of home you want

 - the number of people on the waiting list with higher priority than you

 In many areas you have to wait for years for housing.
 If you have low priority, you may not get a council or housing association home